-Other examples of delay occur as a result of lawyers seeking to review the decision of a Standards Committee to lay charges with the Tribunal.
-The enormous workload, and consequent backlog in the determination of such reviews by the office of the LCRO4 has delayed the ability of the Tribunal to hear the charges by many months.
+Delay can occur as a result of a lawyer seeking to review the decision of a Standards Committee to lay charges with the Tribunal.
+The enormous workload, and consequent backlog in the determination of such reviews by the office of the LCRO has, at times, delayed the ability of the Tribunal to hear the charges by many months.
+It is pleasing to note the efforts of that office to reduce that backlog over recent times.

 Efficiency cannot be allowed to come at the expense of a practitioner's right to legal representation and other natural justice principles.
+Where criminal charges are extant concurrently with disciplinary charges, the practitioner's right to silence may mean delay in hearing the latter.

 The Tribunal is always conscious that these are cases where a lawyer's career (often lengthy) is at stake.

 On the other hand, we are mindful of the clear statements of the higher courts about expeditious disposition.
-In the $Orlov^5$ decision referred to above, the Court emphasised the statutory objectives:
+In the Orlov decision, the Court emphasised the statutory objectives: